 Conclusion

-One more interesting fact - External use of the plant and oil can promote healthier teeth, nails, and fur for cats.
+One more interesting fact - External use of the plant and oil can help promote healthier teeth, nails, and fur for cats.4

 How Spot Pet Insurance Can Help

 We know that cats can be mischievous when they want to be and can end up getting in trouble.
-Our cat insurance plans can cover all the above medical conditions with up to 90% cash back on eligible vet bills and access to a 24/7 Pet Telehealth helpline so that you can always have someone by your side to help guide you through questions you may have about your pet’s health or behavior.
+Our cat insurance plans can help cover the eligible costs of your cat's unexpected accidents or illnesses with up to 90% cash back on eligible vet bills.
+Our plans also provide access to a 24/7 Pet Telehealth helpline so that you can always have someone by your side to help guide you through questions you may have about your pet’s health or behavior.

 The information presented in this article is for educational and informational purposes only and does not constitute or substitute for the advice of your veterinarian.